REGOVAR/QRegovar/README.md

 QtCreator ask to configure the project.
 Accept the default parameters.

 Open the `app/QRegovar.pro` file, and press `ctrl + R` to build and run QRegovar.

+# Documentation

+You will find on this repository only the technical doc for developpers.
+The user guide and tutorials are on the [Regovar git repository](https://github.com/REGOVAR/Regovar/tree/master/docs) -> [Official ReadTheDoc](http://regovar.readthedocs.io/fr/latest/)

 # Credits